mskspi/PathCNN/README.md

    - pathcnn_gradcam.py

 3. Multi-omics data
-   a.
-GBM multi-omics data including mRNA expression, CNV, and DNA methylation were downloded from the CBioPortal database.
+   - GBM multi-omics data including mRNA expression, CNV, and DNA methylation were downloded from the CBioPortal database.
-   b.
-Pathway information was downloaded from the KEGG database.
+   - Pathway information was downloaded from the KEGG database.
-   c.
-PCA was performed for each pathway in individual omics types.
+   - PCA was performed for each pathway in individual omics types.

    Five PCs in each omics type are in the following files:
    - PCA_EXP.xlsx, PCA_CNV.xlsx, PCA_MT.xlsx